 During 1976, we requested and were granted a class exemption allowing multiemployer plans to provide construction financing for projects using construction contractors who contributed to such plans.
-This exemption we applicable to both residential and non-residential construction and was an important first step in opening the door to mortgage loan investments.
+This exemption way applicable to both residential and nonresidential construction and was an important first step in opening the door to mortgage loan investments.